stephengimpel/MTGSimulation/README.md

 2. Install lxml http://lxml.de/installation.html for the respected python version
 3. run it.

 Program will simulate a certain number of packs being opened.
 Take mind of your own processors run time, as a slow processor with a large trial size could result in a core dump or system crash.
-All information was taken from MTGGoldFish.com if you desire individual pricing information please visit their website.

 Features to come: HTML User interface, memory optimization, more statistical functionality for the python2 version.